graphile/migrate/README.md

 #### Including external files in the current migration
 You can include external files in your `current.sql` to better assist in source control.
-These includes are always relative to the root of where graphile-migrate is running.
+These includes are identified by paths within the `migrations/fixtures` folder.

 For example.
 Given the following directory structure:
 ```